Alpha1st/RL-supermario/README.md

 The very first demo of RL.

 ## models
-two models have been uploaded
+3 models have been uploaded

-model250 had been trained for 250 episodes
+ppo_mario_critic_250 had been trained for 250 episodes

-model470 had been trained for another 180 episodes(using model250), although the result is almost the same.
+ppo_mario_critic_470 had been trained for another 180 episodes(based on model250), although the result is almost the same.

+ppo_mario_critic_400 had been trained for another 180 episodes(based on model250), adding a reward to encourage jumping(the aciton 'A').

 ## results
 an example of process bar when training